-Since the interconnection regime in India has evolved on a bilateral basis, there is no immediate need to establish the framework of interconnect exchange at this late stage as it would not serve any useful purpose.
+Since the interconnection regime in India has evolved on a bilateral basis, there is no immediate need to establish the framework of interconnect exchange at this late stage, as it would not serve any useful purpose.

-However it may be relevant to see that in case Authority and Licensor deem fit that Internet telephony is allowed interconnection with PSTN, the enablement can be easily accomplished through NLDOs.
+However, it may be relevant to see that in case Authority and Licensor deem fit that Internet telephony is allowed interconnection with PSTN, the enablement can be easily accomplished through NLDOs becoming the interface between the PSTN/PLMN and the IP networks.